Rules for Sailing with a Baby

 Two yeses to sail, one no to stay

 If one of us doesn’t feel good about the conditions, we don’t go.
-This rule served us well before baby and it is even more important now.
+This rule served us well before the baby, and it is even more important now.
 It takes the pressure off one person to “tough it out” and prioritizes mutual comfort and safety.

 We don’t sail tired